cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-03-30-the-most-relevant-technical-skill-in-my-career.md

 I use R and RStudio for my EDA projects.
 In particular, I leverage the powerful [tidyverse](https://www.tidyverse.org/) ecosystem, and [ggplot2](https://ggplot2.tidyverse.org/) in particular for creating beautiful visualizations.
 `ggplot2` is a powerful tool that leverages the [Grammar of Graphics](https://link.springer.com/book/10.1007/0-387-28695-0) to create complex plots with ease.
+This method is very popular because it allows for the creation of plots layer by layer, making it easy to customize every aspect of the plot.
-I start by loading the data, then I create a plot layer by layer, adding aesthetics, scales, and labels.
+I start by loading the data, then I summarize statistics, explore the data, create some plots, change aesthetics, scales, and labels.

-Here's [a real code example](https://github.com/ASSERT-KTH/jdbl-experiments/blob/master/notebooks/analysis_size.Rmd#L66C1-L81C64) of an EDA that I did for [this paper](https://doi.org/10.1145/3546948) (Note that this code and the resulting figure is never shown or discussed anywhere in the published paper):
+Here is [a real code example](https://github.com/ASSERT-KTH/jdbl-experiments/blob/master/notebooks/analysis_size.Rmd#L66C1-L81C64) of an EDA that I did for [this paper](https://doi.org/10.1145/3546948) (Note that this code and the resulting figure is never shown or discussed anywhere in the published paper):

 {% highlight r linenos %}
 # ----------------------------------------------------------------------------